danielcardeenas/whatsapp-framework/README.md

 + Say hi
 + Random yes or no funcion (sends images)
 + Make polls (taking chat as input)
++ If command is not recognized uses IA from Cleverbot to answer

 ### Prototypes: